An inspiring journey, a unique experience

 Preoccupied by the issues of racism and inclusion, Manaï likes “to use knowledge to transform.
 Society may advance with science, but knowledge must be accessible to everyone.”

-Barbara Augustin (M. Sc.
+Barbara Augustin (M.Sc.
 Applied Microbiology, 2006)

-Teacher, Cégep de Saint-Laurent
+Instructor, Cégep de Saint-Laurent

 She believes that the outstanding support she got at INRS left her with an excellent foundation of knowledge—knowledge she now shares with others on a daily basis.
 This solid base gave her the confidence she needed to undertake a teaching career.

-Marie-Pierre Ippersiel (Ph.
-D. Urban studies, 2004)
+Marie-Pierre Ippersiel (PhD Urban Studies, 2004)

-President and Executive Director, PRIMA Québec
+President and Chief Executive Officer, PRIMA Québec

 “To me, the fact that INRS eschews traditional university departments and faculties is an advantage that lets it move forward, guided by its research themes.”

-Carole-Anne Gillis(PhD Water Science, 2017)
+Carole-Anne Gillis (PhD Water Science, 2017)

 Research Director, Gespe'gewaq Mi'gmaq Resource Council